ChrisBuilds/terminaltexteffects/docs/changeblog/changeblog_0.11.0.md

 ![spray_wide_canvas](../img/changeblog_media/0.11.0/spray_wide_canvas_anchored.gif)

-All these changes with the Canvas has led to some additional complexity when ensuring all effects operate in reference to the Canvas dimensions properly in addition to the complexity handling the interactions between achoring, text wrapping, and ignoring the terminal dimensions when appropriate.
+All these changes with the Canvas has led to some additional complexity when ensuring all effects operate in reference to the Canvas dimensions properly in addition to the complexity handling the interactions between anchoring, text wrapping, and ignoring the terminal dimensions when appropriate.
 I'm sure there are edge cases somebody will find and report.
 Looking forward to fixing those.